turbonomic/envoyMetrics/README.md

 Make sure *envoy_cluster* related metrics can be found in the results of `http://localhost:9102/metrics`.
 If not, check the two settings in `Envoy` configuration file:
 * [address of statsd_exporter](https://github.com/songbinliu/envoyMetrics/blob/a73841bc562b5255a136baca7d3585764c50a601/components/envoy/conf/envoy.json#L42)
 * [address of App](https://github.com/songbinliu/envoyMetrics/blob/a73841bc562b5255a136baca7d3585764c50a601/components/envoy/conf/envoy.json#L52)

-Replace the two IP addresses to your non-loop address.
+Replace the two IP addresses to a non-loopback address.

 ### Sample metrics from statsd_exporter